JohnTigue/tigue.com/content/blog/loveless_manifesto/index.md

 scalable applications.

 Compared to an open source Step Functions, there is a lot less code required to implement a Loveless Activity server.
 The Loveless Activity server alone would complete a set of valuable technologies with immediate utility.
-Mature apps could be written following the Loveless architecture.
-Of course, they could only run on AWS.
+Mature apps could then be written following the Loveless architecture.
+Of course, they would only run on AWS.
 At that stage, Loveless is simply a clear, unified model for building cloud-native AWS apps.

 Later, an open source Step Function service would allow apps to be multi-cloud portable, modulo any dependencies on AWS specific such at